 Your relationship with your Realtor

-Realtors work within a legal relationship called "agency".
+Realtors work within a legal relationship called "designated agency".
 The agency relationship is between you, the client, and the company with which your Realtor is licensed.
 It is a requirement for Realtors to disclose to clients the representation you will be receiving.
-This disclosure is usually done with the aid of a brochure entitled Working with a Real Estate Agent.
+This disclosure is usually done with the aid of a brochure entitled Disclosure of Representation of Trading Services.
 Signing the brochure does not obligate you in any way.

 Prepare a comparative market analysis and advise you on your home's market value.